Kiwiherb – Sound Asleep

 Ingredients

 In a base of organic Manuka Honey containing natural strawberry flavour, organic apple cider vinegar, organic palm-free vegetable glycerine, ethanol and purified water.
-Contains no artificial flavours, sweeteners, colours or preservatives.
-No added gluten, yeast or dairy derivatives.

 Directions for use

-Adults: 15 mL half an hour before bedtime daily
+Adults: 15 mL half an hour before bedtime daily.

-Children 6 – 12 years: 3.5mL- 7.5mL half an hour before bedtime
+Children 6 – 12 years: 3.5mL- 7.5mL half an hour before bedtime.

 Warnings